SLP-team/SLP-Core/README.md

 Note: this tool was created as part of a publication at FSE'2017<sup>1</sup> and has since evolved to version 0.2

 # Quick Start
 This core module contains everything needed to get started with modeling language, including code to lex files, build vocabularies, construct (complex) models and run those models.
-Get the latest Jar and use it either as a [command-line tool](#cli) or add it as a dependency to your project ([code API](#codeapi)) to get started.
+Get the [latest Jar](https://github.com/SLP-team/SLP-Core/releases) and use it either as a [command-line tool](#cli) or add it as a dependency to your project ([code API](#codeapi)) to get started.
 Other modules relying on SLP-Core for more exotic applications are forthcoming.
 Finally: any questions/ideas?
 Create an Issue!
 Any improvements/bug fixes?
 Submit a Pull Request!
 We greatly appreciate your help in making this useful for others.

 ## Code API
 <a name="codeapi"></a>
 The code is best used as a Java library, and well-documented examples of how to use this code for both NL and SE use-cases are in src/slp/core/example of this repo.
-To get started with the code as a library, either add the Jar to your dependencies (Maven dependency coming soon!) or download the whole project and link it to yours.
+To get started with the code as a library, either add [the latest Jar](https://github.com/SLP-team/SLP-Core/releases) to your dependencies (Maven dependency coming soon!) or download the whole project and link it to yours.
 See the [wiki](https://github.com/SLP-team/SLP_Core/wiki) for a more thorough explanation and don't hesitate to ask questions as an Issue!

 ## Command Line API
 <a name="cli"></a>